 \subsubsection{Noise-induced Transitions}

-The presence of three instead of two deterministic attractors makes setup B considerably more complex than setup A, because now we have to take into account the existence of extra M states connecting SB with C and W with C, on top of the one connecting SB with W seen already in setup A. Figures~\ref{fig:ocdiff_0_phsp}(a)-(b) mirror the corresponding panels of Fig.~\ref{fig:ocdiff_1_phsp}.
-Panel a) shows the projection of the invariant measure in the reduced phase space given by $([\langle T_S\rangle],\Delta T_{EP})$ obtained for $\sigma=12 \%$, while in Fig.~\ref{fig:ocdiff_0_phsp}(b) we show the estimate the quasipotential.
+The presence of three instead of two deterministic attractors makes setup B considerably more complex than setup A; for example now the existence of extra M states connecting SB with C and W with C has to be taken into account, on top of those connecting SB with W already seen in setup A. Figure~\ref{fig:ocdiff_0_phsp}(a) shows the projection of the invariant measure in the reduced phase space given by $([\langle T_S\rangle],\Delta T_{EP})$ obtained for $\sigma=12 \%$, while in Fig.~\ref{fig:ocdiff_0_phsp}(b) we show the corresponding estimate of the quasipotential.
 We remark that in setup B a lower noise intensity is needed to excite transitions with frequency comparable to what obtained in setup A, for the basic reason that we are missing the global stabilizing feedback given by the ocean heat transport.
 This corresponds to having weaker diffusion in the Fokker-Planck operator describing the evolution of probabilities.
 The location of the deterministic attractors is shown with ellipses of different color, where magenta, green and cyan correspond to W, C and SB climate states, respectively.

 The location of the C state is not directly visible in the projected invariant measure or in the quasi-potential, in the form of a local maximum and minimum, respectively.
 The operation of performing a projection to such a low-dimensional space is mainly responsible for such a loss of information. { This issue is addressed specifically in Sec.~\ref{datascienceresults}.} Additionally, as we shall see below, the third attractor corresponds to a much shallower local minimum of the quasi-potential compared to the W or SB states.
 As a result, the C local minimum is washed out when considering a noise intensity of $\sigma = 12 \%$, and it is hard to keep track of orbits persisting significantly near C, see Eqs.~\eqref{eq:stationary_distr}-\eqref{eq:tt_distr}.
 This implies the presence of an additional scale relevant for understanding the multistability of the system, along the lines of what depicted in Fig.~\ref{fig:multiscale}.